How to Prevent Java Decoding to Protect Android apps

 - Signing Credentials (see Signing Secure Android apps and Signing Secure iOS apps)

-Prevent Java Decoding on Android apps using Appdome
+How to Implement Prevent Java Decoding in Android Apps Using Appdome

 On Appdome, follow these simple steps to create self-defending Android Apps that Prevent Java Decoding without an SDK or gateway: